jvon1904/ldif/README.md

 To compile run `make`.

-To test and example run `make example`.
+To test an example run `make example`.

 ## Usage